karl-thomas/readinglist/README.md

 ### List

-To list what is in you reading list file,
+To list what is in your reading list file

 ```
 ./readinglist list